-Which agency we chose
+Which agency do we choose

-Back at Kathmandu, Pradip was the one who responded and handled all our queries very diligently.
+Back in Kathmandu, Pradip was the one who responded and handled all our queries very diligently.
 The one thing that impressed us was Peregrine Treks usually organized smaller groups.
 It was much more natural and flexible to handle small groups.
 We made friendly new friends.

 Hence for the best result, choose a local trekking agency.
 It will help to generate local employment and increases the local economy.